inbo/tutorials/content/tutorials/spatial_variograms/index.md

 <figcaption>Although it is inverted, scaled, y-shifted, and centered on zero, you will certainly recognize our beloved bell-curve: the Gaussian.
 Note that we will only use the right half to proceed.</figcaption><br>

 I still have a hard time to associate anything maths-related to the words `nugget` and `sill`: they could equally well be some ancient greek letters spelled out in a non-greek way, such as `σίγμα`.
+Historically, they stem from what I think were the earliest applications of variogram-like analysis, as my colleague Hans Van Calster confirmed me when reviewing this tutorial:
+> nugget comes from "gold" nugget in mining.
+In sampling gold, the chances of finding a nugget of gold from adjacent locations may differ a lot - hence they have a large "nugget" effect (large differences at very small distances).
 We have to accept that they are frequently encountered in the variogram literature.

 -   The `nugget` is the value our function takes at the zero intercept, i.e. baseline variance, i.e. the lowest difference we can get (often defined by measurement uncertainty).